microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

-# DREAM Demo in a Box Setup Guide
+# Manufacturing DREAM Demo in a Box Setup Guide

 **Contents**